danzeeeman/code_toolkit_S2022/03_WeekFour.md

 [srcsnap](https://srcsnap.glitch.me) by someone you should know about artist [Lingdong Huang](https://lingdong.works) aka Lingdong.
 His work is amazing! [fishdraw](https://fishdraw.glitch.me) [doodle-place](https://doodle-place.glitch.me) [trashscape](https://vimeo.com/204271262)

-So srcsnap works like this every time you take a screenshot of your project, srcsnap takes a snapshot of all your code too, and associate it with the screenshot. it organizes your screenshots in a nice list in the menubar: your code can "time travel" back to the very moment when you took each of the screenshots.
+So srcsnap works like this:

+every time you take a screenshot of your project, srcsnap takes a snapshot of all your code too, and associate it with the screenshot. it organizes your screenshots in a nice list in the menubar: your code can "time travel" back to the very moment when you took each of the screenshots.

 please try it out with your work and report bugs!